ahubers/CSC341/syllabus.md

 ## Learning Outcomes

-Broadly, and at its most abstract, I want you to see that the concrete and the abstract are symbiotic.
+I want you to see that the concrete and the abstract are symbiotic.
 In particular, I hope you will leave this course with the ability to _identify abstractions_ in your own work.
-Thatis to say, to
+This is to say, to
 - identify _problems_ that can be solved by solutions to other problems; and
 - identify _structures_ that radically simplify a task or problem.